Call Text Email

 Appealing the Decision

-The decision is communicated to the applicant via written notice with a brief explanation and deadline for appealing.
+If you received a decision against your proposed application, the decision is communicated to the applicant via written notice with a brief explanation and a deadline for appealing the decision.
 The appeal can be filed with the Ontario Land Tribunal (OLT) or Toronto Local Appeal Body (TLAB) if in Toronto.
 The cost and timeline for appeal vary by location and type of application.
 Appeal hearings are more formal, with parties represented by lawyers and strict evidence rules.
 They typically last 1-5 days, depending on complexity.

 So there you have it!
 It sounds like a complex process, and it is, but it’s nothing that hasn’t been done before.
 For more information regarding land severances, visit the Ontario website or give me a call at 416-728-5401.